facetome/smart_plan/README.md

 ## 3.how to search the data.
 ok, we have complete our work in android and we can run the main.html in web_plan<br/>
 input your devices ip in editext and you can see your database and table in web！<br/>
-at the last!is very important,you must keep your android devices and the html web run in a same network(Local area network)!
+at the last! importantly,you must keep your android devices and the html web run in a same network(Local area network)!